Omar-Driouch/Omar-Driouch/README.md

 ###

-<p align="left">I'm passionate about leveraging technology to simplify complex problems and drive real impact.
+<h4 align="left">I'm passionate about leveraging technology to simplify complex problems and drive real impact.
 Since 2018, I’ve been on a journey through the digital world—exploring AI, automation, and data-driven innovation.
-My mission is to help individuals and organizations embrace digital transformation, making their work not only easier but smarter.<br><br>Whether it’s optimizing workflows, introducing intelligent tools, or uncovering insights from data—I thrive on turning challenges into streamlined, future-ready solutions.<br><br>🌍 Based in: Morocco<br>📫 How to reach me: Omardriouch29@gmail.com</p>
+My mission is to help individuals and organizations embrace digital transformation, making their work not only easier but smarter.<br><br>Whether it’s optimizing workflows, introducing intelligent tools, or uncovering insights from data—I thrive on turning challenges into streamlined, future-ready solutions.<br><br>🌍 Based in: Morocco<br>📫 How to reach me: Omardriouch29@gmail.com</h4>

 ###